Home Insurance Coinsurance Clause: What It Is & How to Avoid Penalties

 What Is the Coinsurance Clause in Home Insurance?

-If your coverage falls below that required percentage at the time of a claim, your insurer won't just pay out less on the missing amount — it applies a penalty formula that reduces your entire claim payout proportionally.
+If your coverage falls below that required percentage at the time of a claim, your insurer won't just pay out less on the missing amount.
+It applies a penalty formula that reduces your entire claim payout proportionally.
 This applies to both total and partial losses, meaning even a minor kitchen fire could result in a significantly reduced check.

-Replacement Cost ≠ Market Value
+Replacement Cost Is Not Market Value

 Why Do Insurers Use Coinsurance?

 Insurers use the coinsurance clause for a straightforward reason: to ensure policyholders carry enough coverage to justify the premiums they're paying.
-Most home insurance claims are partial losses — a roof damaged by hail, a room gutted by fire — rather than total losses.
+Most home insurance claims are partial losses (a roof damaged by hail, a room gutted by fire) rather than total losses.
 If homeowners could insure for just a fraction of their home's value and still collect full payouts on partial claims, insurers would be collecting inadequate premiums relative to the risk they're absorbing.
 Coinsurance levels the playing field by tying your payout to whether you carried sufficient coverage.
 Learn more about how dwelling coverage is calculated to understand what "sufficient" actually means for your home.

 The 80% Rule (and 90%) Explained